supracharger/Unity-Engine-Game-Design-and-Business-Concepts/3BGE AllDocs Business of Games and Entrepreneurship/README.md

 ### Description
 Here are my Projects for “Business of Games & Entrepreneurship:”
-* Personal Pitch: A 30 Second Description of Myself
+* Personal Pitch: A 30 Second Description of Myself.
-* Competitive Analysis: Analysis of all possible competition of my Game
+* Competitive Analysis: Analysis of all possible competition of my Game.
-* SWOT: Strengths, Weaknesses, Opportunities, & Threats
+* SWOT: Strengths, Weaknesses, Opportunities, & Threats.